AdobeDocs/experience-platform.en/help/edge/extension/web-sdk-extension-configuration.md

 ### [!UICONTROL Callback function]

-The callback function provided in the extension is also called the ['onBeforeEventSend' function](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/configuring-the-sdk.html?lang=en) in the library.
-This function allows you to modify events globally before they reach the Adobe Edge Network.
+The callback function provided in the extension is also called the [`onBeforeEventSend` function](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/configuring-the-sdk.html?lang=en) in the library.
+This function allows you to modify events globally before they're sent to Adobe Edge Network.
 More detailed information on how to use this function can be found [here](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/tracking-events.html?lang=en#modifying-events-globally).

 ### [!UICONTROL Click data collection]

-The AEP Web SDK can automatically collect link click information for you.
-By default this feature is turned on but can be turned off using this configuration.
+The SDK can automatically collect link click information for you.
+By default, this feature is enabled but can be disabled using this option.
 Links will also be labeled as download links if they contain one of the download expressions listed in the [!UI CONTROL Download Link Qualifier] textbox.
-We provide you with some default download link qualifiers but these can be edited at any time.
+We provide you with some default download link qualifiers, but these can be edited at any time.

 ### [!UICONTROL Automatically collected context data]

-By default the AEP Web SDK will collect certain context data for you.
-The data we collect is around device, web, environment, and place context.
+By default, the SDK collects certain context data regarding device, web, environment, and place context.
 If you would like to see a list of the the exact information we collect you can find it [here](https://experienceleague.adobe.com/docs/experience-platform/edge/data-collection/automatic-information.html?lang=en).
-If you don't want this data collected or you only want certain categories you can change those settings with this configuration.
+If you don't want this data collected or you only want certain categories of data collected, you can change these options.

 ## [!UICONTROL Advanced Settings]